zf-w/Blender-Playground/README.md

-# Zhifeng's Blender Playground
+# My Blender Playground

-This repository is a playground for testing Zhifeng's ideas about creating and designing various of 3D meshes.
+This repository is a playground for me to test me ideas about creating and designing various of 3D meshes.